opengeoedu/learn.opengeoedu.de/pages/01.OpenGeoEdu/docs.en.md

     </div>
 </div>

 Lecture and exercise parts are completely freely available.
-A registration will only be necessary if you want to achieve credit points and a grading for which a certificate will be awarded to be credited as academic achievement.
+A <a href="https://ilias.opengeoedu.de/ilias/goto_opengeoedu_usr_registration.html" target="_blank">registration</a> will only be necessary if you want to achieve credit points and a grading for which a certificate will be awarded to be credited as academic achievement.